Otonbara/Otonbara/README.md

 Hi, I'm Otonbara Alfred Okolai 👋
-Web Developer | Cloud Enthusiast | Civil & Environmental Engineer Welcome to my GitHub profile!
-I'm a passionate developer with a background in Civil and Environmental Engineering and a keen interest in Cloud Computing, Python, and Web Development.
+Web Developer | Cloud Enthusiast | Civil & Environmental Engineer

 🚀 Skills & Expertise
 Programming Languages: Python, JavaScript